The Mission of the

 Utah Association of Special Districts

-- Promote the proper and efficient operation of all Local Districts and Special Service Districts in the State of Utah.
+- Promote the proper and efficient operation of all Special Districts (17B) and Special Service Districts (17D) in the State of Utah.

 - Assist Districts in fulfilling their respective Missions in an effective manner.

-- Help government and public officials better understand why Local Districts and Special Service Districts are organized.
+- Help government and public officials better understand why Districts are organized.

-- Provide training to board members, management and staff.
+- Provide training to District board members, management and staff.

 - Provide updates of current laws and regulations that apply to District governance and operations.

 Learn More About Districts in Utah...